omarsakrlaravel/PythonAliasAutoLoader/readme.md

 If you move or rename directories, such as `d:/Python/bin`, be sure to:
 - Update the constants `PYTHON_DIR`, `BAT_DIR`, and `ALIAS_DIR` in `bat.py`.
 - Refresh your system's PATH to point to the correct `bat` directory.
-- Re-run `bat.bat` to regenerate the batch files with the new paths.
+- Re-run `bat` to regenerate the batch files with the new paths.

 ## Code Reference